Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 #### DO NOT
 * Do not automatically assume there are no accessibility problems when no errors or warnings are given.
-WAVE analysis is the beginning of web accessable design, not the end.
+WAVE analysis is the beginning of web accessible design, not the end.
     * Purple icons note that an accessibility related element has been identified.
 WAVE cannot say if these elements are implemented correctly or